 What are the priorities and values of the Transgender, Gender Variant, Intersex Justice Project?

-The Transgender, Gender Variant, Intersex Justice Project (TGIJP) is a local, state, and national leader in providing networking, leadership development and organizing for Black Trans grassroots leaders and organizations, while working to build strategies against the epidemic of violence facing Black Trans folks.
-We continue to do historic work as a group of transgender, gender variant and intersex people (TGI)–inside and outside of prisons, jails and detention centers–creating a united family in the struggle for survival and freedom.
+The Transgender, Gender Variant, Intersex Justice Project (TGIJP) is a local, state, and national leader in providing networking, leadership development and organizing for Black Trans grassroots leaders and organizations while working to build strategies against the epidemic of violence facing Black Trans folks.
+We continue to do historic work as a group of transgender, gender variant, and intersex people (TGI)–inside and outside of prisons, jails, and detention centers–creating a united family in the struggle for survival and freedom.
 We work in collaboration with others to forge a culture of resistance and resilience to strengthen us for the fight against human rights abuses, imprisonment, police violence, racism, poverty, and societal pressures.
 We seek to create a world rooted in self-determination, freedom of expression, and gender justice.

 What is the history of the organization?

-TGIJP was founded in 2004, and has 17 years of experience challenging the human rights abuses commited against TGI people, centering the Black Transgender community in California prisons, jails, and detention centers, and successfully providing services to the Black transgender and gender nonconforming community in San Francisco.
+TGIJP was founded in 2004 and has 17 years of experience challenging the human rights abuses committed against TGI people, centering the Black Transgender community in California prisons, jails, and detention centers, and successfully providing services to the Black transgender and gender nonconforming community in San Francisco.
 We have focused primarily on leadership development, community organizing, and legal and social support services to incarcerated and formerly incarcerated trans persons, centering the Black Transgender community.
 We are unique in what we do, who we serve, and who is directing and operating the organization.
 TGI Justice is one of the first and only legal advocacy and support organizations led by formerly incarcerated trans women of color.

 What lessons has TGIJP learned about abolitionist organizing within system change work?

-TGIJP utilizes a movement building pedagogy with thematically concentrated areas of work including: Leadership Development and Re-Entry Support for recently released and formerly incarcerated TGI people; Imprisoned People Organizing Support and Peer-driven Legal Services/Advocacy for currently incarcerated TGI people; and Alliance Building with other organizations working for imprisoned peoples’ rights, racial, economic and gender justice.
-We support leadership development of impacted people, empower incarcerated people to be leaders, and support the direction of our legal program.
-Our Legal Director, Alex Binsfeld comes from the perspective of community lawyering that centers all of our work within community, and ensures the respect and dignity of the community members we work with.
+TGIJP utilizes a movement-building pedagogy with thematically concentrated areas of work including Leadership Development and Re-Entry Support for recently released and formerly incarcerated TGI people; Imprisoned People Organizing Support and Peer-driven Legal Services/Advocacy for currently incarcerated TGI people; and Alliance Building with other organizations working for imprisoned peoples’ rights, racial, economic and gender justice.
+We support leadership development of impacted people, empower incarcerated people to be leaders and support the direction of our legal program.
+Our Legal Director, Alex Binsfeld comes from the perspective of community lawyering that centers all of our work within community and ensures the respect and dignity of the community members we work with.